input-output-hk/engineering/blog/2023-04-21-js-backend-stacks.md

 ### Stack Frame Metadata

 During normal execution of a program, the code that manipulates the stack has knowledge of the specific stack frame it's working with: It knows the size of the payload and which values are stored in each stack slot.
-However there are also operations that require dealing with all kinds of unknown stack frames.
+However, there are also operations that require dealing with all kinds of unknown stack frames.
 Exceptions and software transactional memory are the most important ones.

 These operations deal with unknown stack frames and sometimes need information about the frame, for example the frame size.
 Where do we store it?

 Every JavaScript function is also an object.
-This means that we can actually store arbitrary data in the function's properties.
+This means that we can store arbitrary data in the function's properties.
 For example for any function `f` we can do `f.x = 5;`.
 This is what we use to store the metadata for stack frames.

 Stack frames contain at least the following metadata in the header: